 Who We Are

-Injuries from motor vehicle crashes are the #1 cause of death for teens in the United States.
+Injuries from motor vehicle crashes are among the top causes of death for teens in the United States1.
 The main reason driving is more dangerous for teens, is that they are young and not experienced at driving unsupervised.

 Checkpoints aims to help parents by: